All NFL Players 'Shall Stand And Show Respect' For Flag And Anthem, League Says

 "A club will be fined by the League if its personnel are on the field and do not stand and show respect for the flag and the Anthem," the NFL said.

+In addition, the commissioner "will impose appropriate discipline on league personnel who do not stand and show respect," the league said.

+Responses to the protests during the 2017 season included dueling boycotts (from fans who don't like players protesting, and from others who don't like how teams treated Kaepernick); threats to strip the New Orleans Saints team of its tax breaks; and the decision by the founder of the Papa John's pizza chain, a longtime NFL advertiser, to step down as CEO after saying the NFL had hurt his business by not resolving what he called a "debacle."

-Kaepernick has been pursuing a collusion case against the NFL, accusing teams of banding together to keep him from being employed in the league.
-This week, a report emerged that his attorneys' investigation found documents that backed up his claim that, as he neared 30 years old, he was good enough not only to play in the NFL, but to start.
+In recent months, Kaepernick has been pursuing a collusion case against the NFL, accusing teams of banding together to keep him from being employed in the league.
+This week, a report emerged that his attorneys' investigation found documents that backed up his claim that, as he neared age 30 last year, he was good enough not only to play in the NFL but to start.

-Eric Reid, who was the first player to kneel alongside Kaepernick as his teammate in San Francisco, is pursuing a similar grievance, after going unsigned despite starting at safety for several years.
-He's now 26.
+Eric Reid, who was the first player to kneel alongside Kaepernick as his teammate in San Francisco, says he is also being punished for that practice, which he continued last season.
+At 26, he has gone unsigned despite starting at safety for five years; earlier this month, Reid filed a grievance against the NFL and its teams.

 "We chose to kneel because it's a respectful gesture," Reid wrote in an editorial for The New York Times last fall.
 "I remember thinking our posture was like a flag flown at half-mast to mark a tragedy.
 It baffles me that our protest is still being misconstrued as disrespectful to the country, flag and military personnel."